CIBC-Internal/python/Doc/library/os.rst

   objects, and result in an object of the same type, if a path or file name is returned.

-* An "Availability: Unix" note means that this function is commonly found on Unix systems.
-It does not make any claims about its existence on a specific operating system.

-* If not separately noted, all functions that claim "Availability: Unix" are supported on Mac OS X, which builds on a Unix core.

-..
-Availability notes get their own line and occur at the end of the function
-.. documentation.
+* On VxWorks, os.fork, os.execv and os.spawn*p* are not supported.

 .. note::

-   All functions in this module raise :exc:`OSError` in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type, but are not accepted by the operating system.
+   All functions in this module raise :exc:`OSError` (or subclasses thereof) in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type, but are not accepted by the operating system.

 .. exception:: error